mitmproxy/www/src/content/posts/local-redirect/windows/index.md

 title: "Intercepting Windows Applications"
 date: 2024-01-04
 weight: 10
-tags: [ tech, releases ]
+tags:
-author:
+  - releases
-  name: Maximilian Hils
+authors:
-  twitter: maximilianhils
+  - maximilian-hils
 ---

 We're excited to share that local redirect mode is now available on Windows in mitmproxy 10.2!